Privacy Notice and Cookies Policy

-Seymour Taylor is a practising name of ST Hampden Limited and Seymour Taylor Audit Limited; Just Tax is a practising name of ST Hampden Limited (collectively referred to as ‘we’, ‘us’ and ‘our’ in this Privacy Notice).
+Seymour Taylor is a practising name of ST Hampden Limited and Seymour Taylor Limited; Just Tax is a practising name of ST Hampden Limited (collectively referred to as ‘we’, ‘us’ and ‘our’ in this Privacy Notice).
 We take the protection of your privacy very seriously.
 We will only use your personal information to deliver the services you have requested from us, and to meet our legal responsibilities as data processors.

 How do we collect information from you?

 We obtain information about you when you engage us to deliver our services and/or when you use our website, for example, when you contact us about our services.